PawelS12/ParallelProgramming/README.md

-Parerell Programming in C and Java
+Parerell Programming in C (PTHREADS, OpenMP, MPI) and Java